dagster-io/dagster/docs/sections/install/telemetry.rst

 pipeline definitions (including modes and resources).
 We will not see or store any data that is processed within solids and pipelines.

-If you'd like to opt out, you can add the following to ``$DAGSTER_HOME/dagster.yaml`` (creating that file if necessary):
+The default is opt-out.
+If you'd like to opt-in, you can add the following to ``$DAGSTER_HOME/dagster.yaml`` (creating that file if necessary):

 .. code-block:: yaml
    :caption: dagster.yaml

    telemetry:
-     enabled: false
+     enabled: true